 • Excellent oral skills for interviewing, experience a plus.

-• Excellent writing skills for documenting interviews, summarizing evaluation findings, and drafting reports.
+• Excellent writing skills for documenting interviews and summarizing evaluation findings.

 • Ability to handle multiple projects while maintaining careful attention to detail and accuracy.

-• Ability to interact effectively with department and agency staff, senior management and executive staff within the MTA/OIG and external offices and agencies.
+• Ability to interact effectively with department and agency staff and more senior management.

 • A two-year commitment is required.